ypprado/logplotter/README.md

 Contributions are welcome!
 To contribute:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
+4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Special thanks to the open-source community for their invaluable resources and tools that contributed to this project.
+Special thanks to the open-source community for their invaluable resources and tools that contributed to this project.